-Tyner was not permitted to board his flight after he refused to be groped, and now he could face both prosecution and a fine of $11,000.
+Tyner was now allowed board his flight after he refused to allow himself to be groped, and now he could face both prosecution and a fine of $11,000.

 But his real crime was making the “don’t touch my junk” video showing exactly what happened during his encounter with the TSA, which sparked a public backlash.